What is a Supplemental Needs Trust in New Jersey?

 Are There Any Disadvantages Of A Special Needs Trust?

 As is the case with arriving at a solution, no option is perfect.
-SNTs do present circumstances which should be carefully considered before being pursued.
+SNTs do present circumstances that should be carefully considered before being pursued.
 First, control of the trust lies squarely with the trustee and not the beneficiary.
-This will limit the beneficiary’s independence and they will have to rely on the trustee.
-Second, when the beneficiary dies, Medicaid must be fully repaid for the monetary assistance provided, which for most people, means the trust’s funds will be completely depleted.
-Finally, the cost of setting an SNT isn’t cheap and involves significant recurring fees.
+This limits the beneficiary’s independence, and they will have to rely on the trustee.
+Second, when the beneficiary dies, Medicaid must be fully repaid for the monetary assistance provided, which, for most people, means the trust’s funds will be completely depleted.
+Finally, the cost of setting up an SNT isn’t cheap and involves significant recurring fees.

 Choosing a Trustee for a Special Needs Trust